matty-plumski/shell-novice/_episodes/01-intro.md

 -   interact with us

-Computers can interact with us in many different ways, such as through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
+We interact with computers in many different ways, such as through a keyboar and mouse, touch screen interfaces, or using speech recognition systems.
-While touch and voice interfaces are becoming more commonplace, most interaction is still done using traditional screens, mice, touchpads and keyboards.

 The **graphical user interface** (GUI) is the most widely used way to interact with personal computers.
 We give instructions (to run a program, to copy a file, to create